This is an easy and delicious homemade stovetop mac and cheese that will replace those blue boxes in your pantry.

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also follow me on social media on Facebook, Instagram, and Pinterest!

-Easy From Scratch Stovetop Mac and Cheese
+Easy Homemade Stovetop Mac and Cheese

 Ingredients